 The West-East ebb and flood pattern holds that physical gold migrates from the West to the East when the gold price declines and from the East to the West when the price of gold rises.
 What causes this pattern is that gold trades more like a currency than a commodity and that in the past decades, the West has mainly set the price.
 Cultural differences between West and East can explain the pattern.

 For this article, the West comprises Europe and the US, having its predominant trading and storage centers in the UK (London) and Switzerland.
-The East comprises the Middle-East, India, China, and South-East Asia, having its most important trading hubs in the UAE (Dubai) and Hong Kong.
-I will categorize the Rest of the World as “ROW.”
+The East comprises the Middle-East, India, China and South-East Asia, having its most important trading hubs in the UAE (Dubai) and Hong Kong.
+I will categorise the rest of the world as “ROW”.

 But first, have a look at the next graph showing the development of the gold price in the past 100 years, to get a rough idea of when gold bull and bear markets occurred.